 Going to the Maple Sugar Time Festival in the Indiana Dunes is one family tradition I started when the kids were little.
 Since we missed it last year, my daughter insisted we not miss it this time around.
 At the end of winter, the sap rises in the trees as they prepare for spring.
 That is the time to tap the sugar maple trees for their sap, which contains about 1 to 5% sugar.
 That’s not enough for their sap to taste really sweet but definitely enough to boil it down to create syrup.

-Every year, for the first two weekends in March, the National Park Service sets up a short trail in the Indiana Dunes woods to demonstrate how maple sugar has been made by Native Americans all the way to how it is done today.
+Every year, for the first two weekends in March, the National Park Service sets up a short trail in the woods of the Indiana Dunes to demonstrate how maple sugar has been made through time, from the Native Americans all the way to how it is done today.

-See the steam rise as a stone, heated in a wood-burning fire, is placed in these wooden troughs.
+Steam rises as a stone, heated in a wood-burning fire, is placed in these wooden troughs.
 Native Americans would probably have had several troughs like this, in decreasing sizes, to “boil” down the sap.

-Less sugar makes it more likely to spoil; more sugar will have it crystallize.
+Less sugar makes it more likely to spoil.
+More sugar will have it crystallize, which is what the Native Americans preferred.
 These days we have fancy tools to measure sugar content; but if you’re doing it the old fashioned way, you can only go by the syrup’s color.